vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/06_kAlAdhvaprakAshanam.md

 <details><summary>Hemendra</summary>

-As breath in the form of samāna moves along the ten channels (nāļi) born in the heart, it causes fluids, etc., to flow throughout the entire body in a balanced way.
+As breath in the form of samāna moves along the ten channels (nāḍi)[^96] born in the heart, it causes fluids, etc., to flow throughout the entire body in a balanced way.

+[^96]:

+    The ten principal channels that prāṇa circulates through are idā, pingalā, suṣumnā, gāndhari, hastiyjihvā, pūṣā, yaśā, alamhbusā, kuhū, and sankhini.
+Although all the channels have emerged from the navel, they become manifest in the heart.

 </details>